MODAS for Windows/Mac

 Note: A 64-bit processor and 4GB system RAM are the hardware prerequisites required to successfully run Docker on Windows 10.

-3. After completion of the installation process, click Close and Restart.
+5. After completion of the installation process, click Close.

 For Mac